kaloyan-marinov/goal-tracker/README.md

     - either show the in-browser debugger when you are in debug mode,
     - or else just show an Internal Server Error page [in your browser] and log the exception to the terminal and/or log file;

-- when working with/in VS Code, it would be desirable to have crashes reported in the VS Code debugger; unfortunately, one's first attempt at achieving that in VS Code is obstructed by an old bug in Flask
+- when working in/with VS Code, it would be desirable to have crashes reported in the VS Code debugger; unfortunately, one's first attempt at achieving that in VS Code is obstructed by an old bug in Flask

 - the problem is that Flask does not properly configure the bubbling up of errors into an external debugger

-Next, we are going to document 4 different options for starting a process that serves our Flask application: the first 2 of those options are done outside VS Code (and, obviously, can't and won't cause crashes to be reported in the VS Code debugger), whereas the last 2 options are done through VS Code but only the very last one causes crashes to be reported in the VS Code debugger.
+Next, we are going to document 4 different options for starting a process that serves our backend application: the first 2 of those options are done outside VS Code (and, obviously, can't and won't cause crashes to be reported in the VS Code debugger), whereas the last 2 options are done from within VS Code but only the very last one causes crashes to be reported in the VS Code debugger.
 Those options are as follows:

-- option 1 - the "new way" of serving a Flask application (i.e. invoking `flask run`) on the command line:
+- option 1 - the "new way" of serving our backend application from the command line is to invoke `flask run`:
     ```
-    (venv) goal-tracker $ FLASK_APP=goal_tracker_dev_server.py flask run
+    (venv) $ FLASK_APP=dev_server.py flask run